stewarda/Test/README.md

 6.1 Script excecution

-	python qualys -a scanby -t <IP addresses or asset group> -c <aws account> -f <encrypted filename with amazon accounts>
+	python qualys -a scanby -t <IP addresses or asset group> -c <aws account> -f <encrypted filename with amazon accounts> -m <mail addresses>

 	<IP addresses or asset group> A comma separated list of IP address
 	<aws account> AWS account number.
-Is required to validate if the IP address to scan belongs to the AWS account
+Is required to validate if the IP address to scan belongs to the AWS account  	<mail addresses> is a comma separated list of email address where the VM and PC report will be send
+			 if 'default' string is provided it will send the email to the default email recipients defined 			 in the file mail_config.py in the attribute 'scan_send_to'

 	-c is optional only if the scan is by asset group
+	-m is optional.
+If not provided it will not send the report by email.
+The report file will be stored in the 				report_output folder

 6.2 Example

 	python qualys.py -a scanby -t 54.197.148.95 -c 892067615439
 	python qualys.py -a scanby -t A360-Test-External
+	python qualys.py -a scanby -t 54.197.148.95 -c 892067615439 -m default python qualys.py -a scanby -t A360-Test-External -m recipient1@company.org,recipient2@company.org